Questions About Lip/Tongue Tie? We Treat Infants & Toddlers Request Appointment

 What happens if we skip the second phase of treatment?

 If you skip the second phase of two-phase orthodontic treatment, your child might not get the full benefits of the first phase.
-The second phase is important for straightening the teeth and improving the bite.
-Without it, the teeth may not line up properly, and any jaw problems that were corrected in the first phase could shift back.
+The second phase is important because it straightens the teeth and improves the bite.
+Without it, the teeth may not line up properly, and any jaw problems corrected in the first phase could shift back.

 Skipping the second phase can also lead to more serious dental issues in the future, which could require more treatment or even extractions.
-It’s important to follow through with both phases to get the best results and avoid complications later on.
+Follow through with both phases to get the best results and avoid complications later.

 Can my child avoid two-phase treatment and have braces later?

 In some cases, your child can skip two-phase treatment and wait to have braces later.
 However, it depends on their specific dental and jaw issues.
-Two-phase treatment is often recommended for problems with how the teeth or jaw are growing, like severe crowding, an overbite, or jaw alignment issues.
+We often recommend two-phase treatment for problems with how the teeth or jaw are growing, like severe crowding, an overbite, or jaw alignment issues.

 Does two-phase treatment help with jaw alignment issues?

 Yes, two-phase treatment can help with jaw alignment issues.
-During the first phase of treatment, we focus on guiding the growth of the jaw to ensure it develops correctly.
+During the first phase of treatment, we focus on guiding the growth of the jaw to help it develop correctly.
 This helps children whose jaws are too small, too large, or don’t line up properly.
-By addressing these problems early, the treatment can create a balanced jaw and enough space for permanent teeth to come in.
+We want to address these problems early to create a balanced jaw and enough space for permanent teeth to grow.

-The second phase of treatment focuses on straightening the teeth and fine-tuning the bite.
+The second phase of treatment straightens the teeth and fine-tunes the bite.
 Together, these two phases can correct jaw alignment issues and prevent more serious problems later.

 How can I help my child maintain their oral health during treatment?

 Remind your child to brush their teeth at least twice daily and floss once daily.
-Help them clean around braces or appliances to remove food and plaque.
+Help your child clean around braces or appliances to remove food and plaque.

 Special tools like interdental brushes, floss threaders, and water flossers can make cleaning around braces easier.
 Also, help your child avoid sticky, hard, or sugary foods that can damage braces or cause cavities.
 Focus on healthy options like fruits, vegetables, and dairy products.